 While cats can live healthy lives into their late teens and even early 20s, there comes a time when your pet will begin to decline, either due to old age or a progressive or terminal medical issue.
-Recognizing when the end is approaching for your beloved feline will help you make the most loving and compassionate choices for her and for yourself.
+Recognizing the signs a cat is dying of old age will help you make the most loving and compassionate choices for her and for yourself.

 Elderly cats need regular vet checkups, both to assess overall well-being and to identify and treat medical issues, even if that treatment is not curative but palliative, or a matter of providing physical comforts and pain-relieving medications, if called for.